rubenfiorini/rubenfiorini/README.md

 - 👋 Hi, I’m @rubenfiorini
-- 👀 I’m interested in aprender cosas nuevas
+- 👀 I’m interested in program
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programs
-- 📫 How to reach me ...
+- 📫 How to reach me rfiorini@abc.gob.ar
-- 😄 Pronouns: ...
+- 😄 Pronouns: Cap.
+Raian
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like game Warzone!!!

 <!---
 rubenfiorini/rubenfiorini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.